alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-209/day-209-1-egw.md

 ---
-title: EGW Reading
+title: The Anointing of David PP 637-642
-subtitle: The Anointing of David PP 637-642
+subtitle: EGW Reading
 ---

-Chapter 62—The Anointing of David
+### Chapter 62—The Anointing of David

 This chapter is based on 1 Samuel 16:1-13.